 Unique, colorful and bright clothing is what you’ll find in The Keep Boutique.
 That’s not all though, you’ll also find beauty products and home goods.
 Their goal is to offer clothing you will keep for a long time.
 The Keep Boutique highlights three concepts that are quality, craftsmanship and sustainability.
 If you share their values, you have to take a look at this great boutique!

-This secondhand fashion shop is where you’ll find that piece of clothing you’ve been looking for forever!
+This secondhand fashion shop is where you’ll find that sustainable piece of clothing you’ve been looking for forever!
 The concept is simple.
 Give them the seasonal clothes you don’t want anymore and they will try to sell them for you.
 When they do, they keep 50% of the sale giving you the other half.
 You can also just shop here, giving clothes a second life and purchasing unique pieces at a lower price.

 This shop offers luxurious bags that you’ve never seen before.
 They are made of recycled ring pulls from Brazil and leather that is certified ‘Zero Deforestation’.
 Their unique pieces are made in a small atelier in Brazil, where workers receive good wages and working conditions.
 Their shop is the world’s first 3D printing store using ocean plastics.

 In this vintage shop, you can find pieces of clothing from the ‘20 to the ‘90.
 Both women and men can find stylish garments from jeans, to jackets and sportswear.
 It’s a place where your hunting is worth the effort because you can find great pieces for a fantastic price.
 The shop is located on the vintage street, really fitting its surroundings.